As a Halloween treat, please enjoy this brief snippet from the forthcoming Jake Fletcher book, Necessary Evil…

 Sometimes, I’d feel a twinge of guilt about carting him off without his permission and putting him in harm’s way, but not often.
 I mean, didn’t Mark deserve some retribution for the way he treated me back then?
 Wasn’t he owed some payback?
 Why should I be the only one subject to the laws of karma?

 It wasn’t hard to find Mark.
 It never was.
 I’ve been inside his body so many times since I died that I’ve developed a sort of… well, let’s just call it a link.
 Wherever he is, no matter how far or how deep he goes, I can home in on him.
 Not that I really need a psychic bond to find the berk, what with him Instagramming his whereabouts every mealtime.
-The prat.

 I found him in a Soho strip club.
 Of course, I did.
-It had only just gone half ten in the morning—they hadn’t even brought out the breakfast buffet yet—and there he was, watching a bit of crumpet with an epic prow perform aerial yoga on a greasy metal pole.
+It had only just gone half ten in the morning—they hadn’t even brought out the breakfast buffet yet—and yet there he was, watching a bit of crumpet with an epic prow perform aerial yoga on a greasy metal pole.

 I guess this was his day off.
-Mark was a hedge fund manager by profession, a corporate wraith who contributed nothing to society and sent most of what he made up his soon-to-be-collapsed snout.
+Mark was a hedge fund manager by profession: a corporate wraith who contributed nothing to society and sent most of what he made up his soon-to-be-collapsed snout.
 Like most bullies, Mark was a shitty kid who turned into an even shittier adult.

 I watched him from across the club as Def Leppard’s Pour Some Sugar On Me shook the speakers.
 He had the collar of his pin-striped suit popped and wore a pair of Prada sunglasses.
 Indoors.
-He’d styled his hair into a man bun today, which I knew for a fact was nothing more than a futile bid to disguise a rapidly developing bald patch.
+He’d styled his hair into a man bun today, which I knew for a fact was nothing more than a futile bid to disguise a rapidly-developing bald patch.

 The club was almost deserted at this hour, but the emptiness wasn’t blunting Mark’s enthusiasm any.
 He sat right by the stage, straddling the back part of his chair like a football manager giving his team a half-time pep talk.
 In one hand he held a sloshing JD and Coke, in the other he waved a folded tenner, pointed in the direction of the dancing girl.